What is the Circular Flow Model?

 Implications of the Circular Flow Model

-As a fundamental concept of macroeconomics, the circular flow model’s been widely applied in different studies, with significant effects on the understanding of economics.
+As a fundamental concept of macroeconomics, the circular flow model has been widely applied in different studies, with significant impacts on the understanding of economics.
 Four examples are listed below to show the significance of the model.

 - Measurement of national income: The sectors in the circular flow model are the components of the calculation of national income.
 The expenditure approach calculates a nation’s GDP as the sum of the household consumption expenditures, private domestic investment, government consumption and investment expenditures, and net exports (GDP = C + I + G + [X-M]).

 - Knowledge of interdependence: The circular flow model underpins the knowledge of interdependence between sectors in an economic system.
 The activities and money flows cannot take place without interaction with another sector.

 - Unending nature of economic activities: Money and economic resources flow in cycles indefinitely with an equilibrium of aggregate income and expenditures.

 - Injections and leakages: The circular flow of an economy is balanced when the total injections equal the leakages.
 If injections overweight leakages, the country’s national income will grow.
 If injections are below leakages, the national income will decrease.